pingcap/docs/tidb-cloud/backup-and-restore-serverless.md

 Restore to the current cluster, which will overwrite the existing data.
 Pay attention to the following points:

 - The existing connections will be terminated after the restore is triggered.
-- The cluster will be unavailable and any new connection will be blocked during the restore process
+- The cluster will be unavailable and any new connection will be blocked during the restore process.
 - When a restore is performed, tables in the `mysql` schema are also impacted.
 Hence, any changes made to user credentials and permissions or system variables will be rolled back to the state when the backup was taken.

 **Restore to a New Cluster**